gswalden/virvar/README.md

 #### vv(name, required, type)
 Returns the value of the environment variable, optionally parsing it into the given type.
-Throws an error if the `required` parameter is truthy and the value is loosely equal to `null`.
+Throws an error if the `required` parameter is truthy and the value is loosely equal to `null` (before conversion).

 ##### name
 Type: `string`